 Why this matters: Real estate agents and brokers are observing the fall of home prices, partly the result of reduced buyer purchasing power.
 High mortgage rates and buyer caution due to the volatility of political upheaval, trade taxes and out-of-state attacks on immigration are pushing buyers to stay away until attracted by a significant drop in asking prices.

-During July 2025, home prices continued to fall in Los Angeles, San Francisco and San Diego.
+During November 2025, home prices continued to waffle from their early-spring peak in Los Angeles, San Francisco and San Diego.

-Home prices in San Diego and San Francisco are now lower than a year earlier, while annual price movement remains mixed in Los Angeles.
-As an aggregate compared to this same time last year, California home prices are down 0.6% from a year earlier in the low tier, down 1.5% in the mid tier and down 0.4% in the high tier.
+Home prices in San Francisco are now lower than a year earlier, while annual price movement remains mixed in San Diego and Los Angeles.
+As an aggregate compared to this same time last year, California home prices are down 0.7% from a year earlier in the low tier, level in the mid tier and up 0.8% in the high tier.

-After the lackluster spring 2025 seasonal “bounce,” a growing for-sale inventory is punching prices down further.
+After the lackluster spring 2025 seasonal “bounce,” a growing for-sale inventory is putting further downward pressure on prices.

 Buyers are sitting out and waiting to sense the decline in pricing is over when prices bottom and begin to rise.
 Meanwhile, real estate agents need to consider supplementing their services to maintain their standard of living (the recession-proof job of property manager comes to mind).